Emirates Capital Asset Management (ECAM)

 Questions are asked about real events and are not opinion based.
 Data are presented in the form of diffusion indices, where an index reading above 50.0 indicates an increase in the variable since the previous month and below 50.0 a decrease.
 As such, using the PMI data gives us a real-time look at global growth.

-• readings > 50 indicating economic expansion
+- readings > 50 indicate economic expansion

-• readings < 50 indicate economic contraction.
+- readings < 50 indicate economic contraction.

 Latest Key Findings: